paqtcom/graphite-design-system/packages/core/src/components/select/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the input.
+Sets focus on the select.

 #### Returns